Why should I consider sending my child to Southampton Summer Day Camp?

 What makes SSDC so special?

-For 46 years we have been making each summer season a pleasant and rewarding experience for camp families.
+CELEBRATING OUR 50TH SUMMER IN 2023.
+For 49 years we have been making each summer season a pleasant and rewarding experience for camp families.
 We strive every day to provide a safe, happy, and positive environment for your camper.
 Everything we do at SSDC is with the intention of providing an exceptional experience on many happy levels that will stay with each camper and staff member of our Southampton family for life.
 As Jacque says, “Six Degrees of Southampton Summer Day Camp” is truly a sweet pleasure to watch and experience as members of our camp family grow up into adulthood!

 SUBJECT TO CHANGE.
-SSDC TAKES A “SUMMER VACATION IN 2020!”
-We will return in 2021.
-2021 enrollment will open up again in July.
+SSDC RETURNS IN 2023 for our 50th Summer!
+2023 ENROLLMENT is now open.
+If ENROLLMENT is closed, a WAITLIST FORM will be available.
+Tentative Camp Dates will be from Monday June 19 – Friday August 11, 2023.
+CAMP CLOSED – Tuesday July 4th.
 Southampton Summer Day Camp campers can enroll in a Full 8-week program.
-Limited 4-week sessions are offered during the first or last four weeks of the summer.
+FOR 2023– Camp families may choose Any 6 weeks.
+Limited 4-week sessions are offered during the first (June 19 – July 14) or last (July 17 – August 11) four weeks of the summer.
 In addition to a Full Day program for 3- and 4-year age campers we also offer a Mini-Day (9:00-1:30) program.
 (Mini-Day does not include Transportation)

 What does camp tuition include?